HariSekhon/DevOps-Bash-tools/README.md

 #### Terminal Gif Capture

-- `ttygif.sh` - creates a Gif from running terminal commands using `ttyrec` and `ttygif` and then opens the resulting gif
+Each of these three scripts creates an animated Git from running terminal commands and then opens the resulting gif

+- `ttygif.sh` - uses `ttyrec` and `ttygif`
-- `asciinema.sh` - creates a Gif from running terminal commands using `asciinema` and `agg` and then opens the resulting gif
+- `asciinema.sh` - uses  `asciinema` and `agg`
-- `terminalizer.sh` - creates a Gif from running terminal commands using Terminalizer and then opens the resulting gif
+- `terminalizer.sh` - uses Terminalizer

 #### Audio